The First Survey of Quiet Sun Features Observed in Hard X-Rays With NuSTAR: Overview of Observation

 \section{Overview of Observation}

-On 28 September 2018, NuSTAR observed the quiet Sun for two orbits (18:25--19:25~UT and 20:01--21:01~UT), producing a full-disk mosaic for each.
-The NuSTAR mosaics, formed over an orbit with $\sim$ an hour in sunlight, are comprised of 25 pointings of duration $\sim$ 100 s which form a 5 $\times$ 5 pattern.
+On 28 September 2018, NuSTAR observed the quiet Sun for two orbits (18:25 -- 19:25~UT and 20:01 -- 21:01~UT), producing a full-disk mosaic for each.
+As each of NuSTAR's two focal plane modules (FPMA and FPMB) cover approximately the same $12'$ $\times$ $12'$ FOV \citep{harrison}, multiple pointings are required to build up an image of the full-disk.
+These are formed over an orbit ($\sim$ an hour), comprised of 25 pointings each of duration $\sim$ 100 s, in a 5 $\times$ 5 grid pattern.
 The first pointing, P1, is in the top left corner, with the subsequent pointings shifting to the right until P5.
 P6 is shifted down from P5, with the following four pointings being increasingly shifted to the left.
 This pattern continues until P25, which is in the bottom right corner of the mosaic.
 The pointings overlap with each other such that a feature on the disk can be captured up to four times within a single orbit.

 For the times of these two orbits, there is also full-disk data available from SDO/AIA and Hinode/XRT (though there is a gap in the data from Hinode/XRT between 19:13--19:38 UT).
 The NuSTAR mosaics, and the SDO/AIA 211 Å and Hinode/XRT Be-thin full-disk images from the mid-times of both NuSTAR orbits, are shown in Figure \ref{fig:fullmaps}.
 NuSTAR is a photon-counting detector, and the data list the photons' properties, including time of detection, energy, and position on the detector.
 These NuSTAR full-disk maps are constructed by correcting each pointing for livetime individually and aligning the NuSTAR image with SDO/AIA, and then summing the corrected counts.

 Because of the way in which the mosaic tiles overlap, the disk is sampled more times than the limb (which is captured in only one or two pointings, compared to four pointings on the disk).
 An additional correction has been applied per detector quadrant to these mosaics to account for this by normalising by the number of times a given region has been sampled over the whole mosaic.
 Note that these NuSTAR mosaics, as well as all of the NuSTAR images shown here, have been smoothed with a Gaussian filter.

+There are several features present in the NuSTAR images shown in Figure \ref{fig:fullmaps}, with corresponding sources appearing also in SDO/AIA and Hinode/XRT.